2xNineFive/franko-dat-tanko/README.md

 - 👋 Hi, I’m @franko-dat-tanko
 - 👀 I’m interested in bass house, drum and bass, and trap.
 I'm also interested in technology and coding!
 - 🌱 I’m currently learning how to compose and produce a UKG track.
 I'm adding my own spin on it though.
+I'm also studying software engineering at DigitalCrafts.
+I'm so stoked!
 - 💞️ I’m looking to collaborate on music or websites.
 - 📫 How to reach me: pending